jeryjm/eportfolio/_posts/2025-10-19-research-methods.md

 - All artefacts above are **final submissions** for the Research Methods & Professional Practice module.
 - Files are stored in-repo under `/assets/docs/` for transparent version control.
-- If I revise any post-submission errata, I will append a short changelog below without replacing the original content.

 ---